GabrielMMelo/digital-garden/src/site/notes/01_projects/blog/Home.md

 # gabrielmmelo's window 🪟

+> [!WARNING] WORK IN PROGRESS
+> This is a work in progress since I'm still migrating some features and content from older personal blogs.

 > [!Quote] *If you ever have to answer the same question twice, it’s probably a good idea to turn it into a blog post.* [[Unknown author|Unknown author]]

 ##